qeesung/gitaly/CONTRIBUTING.md

 Changelog: fixed
 ```

-the generated changelog would look like:
+The generated changelog entry would look like:

 > repository: Fix repo replication with transactions